How to Get the Most Out of a Trip to Western Australia’s Great Southern

 The ancient and rugged forest and granite landscape gives Porongurup a very different feel from Albany’s coastline or Denmark’s beaches.

-Exploring with Children
+Exploring Porongurup with children

 Porongurup can be excellent for adventurous families, but the walks are not suitable for every child.
 Families with younger children may prefer lower-level trails, picnic areas and scenic drives through the national park.

-Final Tips for Planning a Great Southern Trip
+Final tips for planning a Great Southern trip

 The Great Southern is larger and more varied than many visitors expect, so avoid trying to do everything in one short stay.
 Albany and Denmark make excellent coastal bases, while Mount Barker, Frankland River and Porongurup reward travellers seeking wine experiences, hiking and country landscapes.